arab-meet/4.SLAM-Workshop/A- Localization/kf_template.md

+Author: Rawda Abdelkhalek

+Review : KG

 # Kalman Filter

 ## 1. **Introduction**

 Imagine you're trying to track a moving car using a GPS device.
-However, the GPS readings are not perfect—they have errors and noise.
+However, the GPS readings are not perfect — they have errors and noise.
 Additionally, you might know that the car generally moves at a steady speed but occasionally accelerates or slows down unpredictably.

 How can you combine these noisy GPS measurements with your understanding of the car's motion to estimate its true position and speed accurately?